-The draft strategic plan created by the Palatine Township Road District is available to Palatine Township residents, who are invited to submit comments and/or suggestions.
-While we invite this feedback, the Palatine Township Road District is unable to reply individually to these communications, but will take them into account as the strategic plan is finalized.
-Feedback is being sought until July 31, 2015.
+The draft strategic plan created by the Palatine Township Road District was made available to Palatine Township residents, who were invited to submit comments and/or suggestions.
+While we invite this feedback, the Palatine Township Road District is unable to reply individually to these communications, but has taken them into account as the strategic plan is finalized.
+Feedback was sought until July 31, 2015.